benrmatthews/fantactivist/_posts/2017-08-22-chatterbox.md

 <p>I’m currently working on a project helping refugees better integrate into their adopted homes, called <a href="http://www.wearechatterbox.org">Chatterbox</a>.

 <p>We recruit and train displaced people to teach their native languages to students both online and in-person.
-This provides paid work and experiences that lead to better social and economic outcomes for the community.</p>
+This provides paid work and experience that lead to better social and economic outcomes for the community.</p>

 <p>This is something that is quite close to my heart as a former refugee, and I hope that my close personal insight into the issue will result in greater social impact through the enterprise.</p>